 A youth group called YRUU – Young Religious Unitarian Universalists – is also offered and meets one Sunday afternoon a month for 9th – 12th grade youth.
 Learn more about YRUU.

 People’s Church has a long history of outreach to young adults.
-Anyone between the ages of 18 and 35 is invited and welcome to participate in our young adult programs.
 People’s Church is the proud sponsor of the popular KUULS (Kalamazoo UU Liberal Students) CON held annually on Martin Luther King Jr. weekend each January.
 Since 2003, young people from around the country have gathered together for worship, workshops, fun and fellowship at this conference.

 Our Young Adult group has it’s own Facebook page, which is a closed group.
 Go to our Young Adult Facebook group and request an invitation.